LUXOPHIA/OpenCL/README.md

 ##### ▽ 2.5.1.1.
 Buffer
 The `TCLBuffer` class stores an array of any "simple type" or "record type."
-The `TCLBuffer` class is abstract and derives the `TCLDevBuf` and `TCLHosBuf` classes.

-* `TCLDevBuf<TItem>`
-Save the array data to the device side.
-* `TCLHosBuf<TItem>`
-Save the array data to the host side.

-If you want to send an array of the following structures to the device,
+If you want to send an array of the following structure type to the device,
 > OpenCL C
 > ```C
 > typedef struct {